zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/index.md

 #### Find your USB disk

 You should plug a USB disk in to your computer now and wait a few seconds for it to be detected.
-You can then run this quick command to use some Chromium OS tools to detect the disk and find out where it is:
+You can then run this quick command to use some ChromiumOS tools to detect the disk and find out where it is:

 ```none